tretapey/raisincss/docs/how-to-use.md

 If you need to change any of the variables please add changed variables above the import.

-Or import each file apon requirements.
+Or import each file upon requirements.

 ```scss
 @import 'scss/setup';